- BFF Home

 What kind of fruit do you sense Him wanting to bear through your life?

 Are you easily distracted on things other than God’s chief purpose for your life?
 What can you do to stay more focused?

-A video and handout of this lesson is available on the BFF New Testament DVD - see below.
+A video and handout of this lesson is available on the BFF New Testament Library - see below.

 Check out the BFF Biblical Training Library has an incredible amount of training materials in pdf and powerpoint format ready to print out and share.
 We even have mp3 and teaching videos!
 We allow you to copy, modify and distribute material for teaching or personal edification.
 You don't need to ask!

 Or see BFF's Resource Center for purchasing this low cost Library along with BFF's quality training material.